Beijing United Family Hospital

 The hospital has imported equipment and modern facilities, and has the capability to diagnose and treat medical problems ranging from minor ailments to severe illness.
-Their 24-hour emergency and intensive care services are among the most advanced in Beijing.
+It includes modern 24-hour emergency and intensive care services.

 Beijing United Family was the first hospital in China to receive accreditation from the United States-based, nonprofit, Joint Commission International (JCI).
-The facilities, quality and standard of care at BJU are on an international standard and are comparable to the best healthcare providers in the United States and Europe.
+The facilities and quality of care at BJU are on an international standard and strive to match those of healthcare providers in the United States and Europe.

 The hospital is staffed by a team of over 100 doctors from 15 different countries, China, Australia, Belgium, Canada, France, Germany, Italy, Japan, Nepal, Philippines, Singapore, South Korea, Switzerland, the United Kingdom, and the United States.
 These specialists are supported by a team of English-speaking nurses.
 BJU has over 500 support workers.
 In 2010, the hospital opened a new United Family Liangma Clinic outside the main hospital.